Skip to main content

 URL format

-Add query parameters to your form URL using the prefill_ prefix followed by the field name:
+Add query parameters to your form URL using the prefill_ prefix followed by the Airtable field name (exactly as it appears in your base):

 https://app.filla.io/forms/{formId}?prefill_Name=Jane+Smith&prefill_Email=jane@example.com

-Filla reads the prefill_* parameters from the URL, strips the prefill_ prefix, and resolves field names to Airtable field IDs on the server.
+Filla reads the prefill_* parameters from the URL, strips the prefill_ prefix, and looks up a field in the connected table whose name matches the remainder.
 The matched fields are pre-populated when the form loads.

 Pre-fill tab in the Share view